 As the mind mobilizes the chi, it propels our movements.
-Thus, taiji helps us to relax (the absence of tension), helps align the body and increase energy flow through our meridians and channels.
+Thus, taiji helps us to relax (absence of tension), helps align the body and increases energy flow through our meridians and channels.
 Discomfort is an indication of bodily tension or blockages.
-We seek tranquility in movement (chaos) and movement in tranquility; we use the breath to manifest power through our hands and fingers.

 Because of tension and stress, we lose awareness and the flow of chi is disrupted.
 We lose our balance when we lose the flow.
 Tension cuts off this connection, and the chi stops flowing.
 Therefore we check ourselves for tightness or tension.
 We should connect from the bubbling well (the tickle of energy that feels like water from a bubbler under the soles of your feet) to the ba hui (point of a thousand possibilities) that is located at the top of the head.
 Our energy is pulled up from the earth (the feet) and down through the top of the head (heaven).
 Between heaven and earth is the human being in the centre, coming together as the energies connect, body balances and energy stabilises.

-Cultivating our chi and our posture will help us to tame our monkey minds uncontrolled thought patterns.
-Only then can we develop our character through merit and virtuous actions by expanding our awareness and senses: not the same as imagining.
-As the energy rises to the ba hui we feel light and floating but remain Xu Ling – empty, lively and alert, in control of our impulses, circulating our vital energy.
+Cultivating our chi and our posture will help us to tame our monkey minds (uncontrolled thought patterns).
+Only then can we develop our character through merit and virtuous actions by expanding our awareness and senses.
+As the energy rises to the top of the head we feel light and floating but remain empty, lively and alert, in control of our impulses, circulating our vital energy.

 Movements should be coordinated such that where there is up, there also is down, and vice versa.
 We can expand our powers of awareness by using our five senses − hearing, sight, touch, smell and feel − and five sensors – temperature, pressure, joint position, muscle state and pain.